jonhavbra87/jonhavbra87/README.md

 - 👨🏽‍💻 I’m a Front End Developer, just graduated from  Noroff School of Technology and Digital Media.
 - 🌱 I’m currently developing my skills in React, TypeScript and React-Native.
 - 🔭 I´m going to learn Next.js and hosting webapplications at Vercel.
-- 🤔 My interest lies in front-end, design and creating websites with Rect, TypeScript and Next.js.
-I also like appdevelopment in React-Native and Swift UI!
+- 🤔 My interest lies in front-end, design and creating websites with React, TypeScript and Next.js.
+I also like app-development in React-Native and Swift UI!
-- 💬 Ask me a question and send me an e-mail [kontakt@brattaasutvikling.no](mailto:kontakt@brattaasutvikling.no), I love to answer!
+- 💬 Ask me a question and send me an e-mail [jonare@brattaasutvikling.no](mailto:kontakt@brattaasutvikling.no), I love to answer!
-- 🌐 You can see my personal website through [brattaasutvikling.no](https://brattaasutvikling.no)
+- 🌐 You can see my company website through [brattaasutvikling.no](https://brattaasutvikling.no)
+- 🌐 For my portfolio website check out [Jon Are | Front End Developer](https://portfolio-jahb.netlify.app/)

 ---
 ## My skills